-On today’s date in 1989, Saskatoon-born lawyer Ramon Hnatyshyn was named Canada’s 24th Governor General, replacing the heavily criticized Jeanne Sauvé, who held the post since 1984.
+On today’s date in 1989, Saskatoon-born lawyer Ramon Hnatyshyn was named Canada’s 24th Governor-General, replacing the heavily criticized Jeanne Sauvé, who had held the post since 1984.

 On Oct.
 6, 1989, The Prince George Citizen reported on the announcement of Hnatyshyn’s new role.